Jack Brooks Federal Building

 The Jack Brooks Federal Building is a federal office building in Beaumont, Texas.
-Completed during the Great Depression in 1933, it was the United States Post Office and Federal Building.
+It was the United States Post Office and Federal Building Completed during the Great Depression in 1933.
 The building houses courtrooms and chambers of the United States District Court for the Eastern District of Texas, and an office of the United States Postal Service.
 In 1978, President Jimmy Carter came to Beaumont to officiate over the renaming of the building for Congressman Jack Brooks, who lived in and represented the area for many years.

 The building features many Corinthian columns and has many detailed features.
 The building is listed on the National Register of Historic Places as a contributing property to the Beaumont Commercial District.